MisterXY89/iliasScraper/README.md

 This time I am not using scrapy but instead simply going for the old `request` and `bs4` or with headless selenium.

+*There is a fork of my old approach [mawenzy/iliasSpider](https://github.com/mawenzy/iliasSpider) which is actively maintained, if you prefer scrapy.*

 For password storing I'll be using the keyring package.

 **Currently only linux-systems are supported.**